(Visited 4,116 times, 1 visits today)

-Webster Square Apartments is a 6-story, 76-unit apartment building nearing completion at 558 W Webster Ave in the Lincoln Park neighborhood.
-It’s the first sizable new rental building to be built in Lincoln Park in several decades.
+Webster Square Apartments is a 6-story, 75-unit apartment building at 558 W Webster Ave in the Lincoln Park neighborhood.
+It’s the first sizable new rental building in Lincoln Park in several decades.

 The apartments are part of a larger development on the site of the former Lincoln Park Hospital, which was shuttered years ago.
 The apartments are in a building converted from office usage.
 The hospital building is being converted to condominiums.
 Eight lots are available on Grant Place for the construction of single-family homes.

 A parking lot on the south side of Webster Ave is also home to a new upscale grocer, Mrs Green’s.

 The developer is Sandz Development Co, which has been active in Lincoln Park for more than 40 years.
 The architecture firm for the project is Solomon Cordwell Buenz.